Can collaboration prevent increasing tension over water conflict?

 Water tensions in North Africa

 The Nile River has long been a contentious water source for the countries that surround it.
-The Nile holds great importance – flowing through 10 of the most arid countries in Northern Africa and providing water to 40% of the continent’s population.
+The Nile holds great importance – flowing through 10 of the most arid countries in Africa and providing water to 40% of the continent’s population.
 In the past, Egypt and Sudan have staked the majority of power over the Nile.
 This has caused tension with upstream countries that also depend on the river, who have started to argue over the biased use of water and are trying to secure greater access.

 In 2011, Ethiopia began construction of the Grand Renaissance Dam, using water from the Nile to provide an opportunity for hydroelectric power and widen the country’s sustainable energy sources.
 This has led Egypt to fear the repercussions the dam will have on their water source, and Egypt will lose about 200,000 acres of land if water is reduced by 2%.
 Egyptian and other Northern African farmers are concerned for their future and livelihoods, with one farmer, whose soils have dried stating that “if they really finish the dam, it will definitely be our death”.